DiasDevils/PythonVproject/README.md

 ## User Experience
 As the creator of the application and user I needed and wanted to make sure of the following:
-* the user to find the system easy to navidate and easy to understand
+* the user to find the system easy to navigate and easy to understand
 * the user to have instructions and limitation information where necessary
 * the user to be aware of steps and validation steps for when incorrect data was entered
 * maintain the user informed along every step